Dixboi/AI-Expert/Theoretical/bnomial.md

 If the line chart looks like an arm, then the "elbow" on the arm is the best number of clusters (k) that you should use.

 The elbow method is a way to choose the point where diminishing returns are no longer worth the cost.
 It's a very popular technique when using clustering algorithms.

+## Platform recommendations

+**Situations**

+Kendall is a data scientist at a tech company building a recommendation system for its e-commerce platform.

+Before looking into more complex models, she wants to establish a good baseline.
+Kendall is considering trying two different models: a simple neural network and a linear regression model.

+Which of the following statements are true for both Kendall's neural network and linear regression model?

+• Both models require numeric inputs between 0 and 1, so Kendall must standardize the values.

+• Both models need numeric input features, so Kendall must convert non-numeric features.

+• The result from both models is the linear sum of weighted inputs.

+• The result from both models is a probability vector.

+**Explanation**

+Although it is generally true that both models would perform better with scaled or standardized input features, neither model explicitly requires features to be within the range of 0 to 1.

+Both neural networks and linear regression models require input features to be numeric.
+They cannot handle categorical features directly, so Kendall must transform non-numeric features before using them in either model.

+The output of a linear regression model is a single numerical value, not a vector of probabilities.
+Neural networks do not necessarily have to produce such output either.

+Lastly, while linear regression and neural networks involve a linear sum of weighted inputs, neural networks introduce non-linearities through activation functions.
+This key difference makes neural networks more powerful than linear regression.